seriema/jquery.combine/README.md

 ```

 ### Difference
-The first parameter is compared to the others and the the unique properties are copied to a new object.
-Supports more than two parameters.
+The first argument is compared to the others and the the unique properties are copied to a new object.
+Supports more than two arguments.
 ```javascript
 var u = { one: 1, two: 2 };
 var a = { one: 1, three: 3 };